ejdzenem/gitlab-ci/ci-scripts-master/README.md

 - `CI_SCRIPTS_PRODUCTION_DOCKER_REGISTRY_USER`
 - `CI_SCRIPTS_PRODUCTION_DOCKER_REGISTRY_PASSWORD_FILE` (Gitlab CI file variable to avoid leaking the secret)

-* Note: Until Gitlab will support so-called raw variables, an escaping needs to be used in order to avoid expansion of dollar sign in Harbor robot account username. value of `CI_SCRIPTS_DEVELOPMENT_DOCKER_REGISTRY_USER` would then be for example: `robot$$sklik-devops-dev`
+* Note: Until Gitlab will support so-called raw variables, an escaping needs to be used in order to avoid expansion of dollar sign in Harbor robot account username. value of `CI_SCRIPTS_DEVELOPMENT_DOCKER_REGISTRY_USER` would then be for example: `robot$$crd-devops-dev`

 Registry path within Docker registry can be then configured explicitly via `--namespace` option for `docker-release.sh, docker-release-ci.sh, docker-build.sh` scripts or via environment variables:

-- `CI_SCRIPTS_DEVELOPMENT_DOCKER_REGISTRY_NAMESPACE` (e.g. `sklik-devops-dev` references development SCIF registry Harbor project)
+- `CI_SCRIPTS_DEVELOPMENT_DOCKER_REGISTRY_NAMESPACE` (e.g. `crd-devops-dev` references development SCIF registry Harbor project)
-- `CI_SCRIPTS_PRODUCTION_DOCKER_REGISTRY_NAMESPACE` (e.g. `sklik-devops` references production SCIF registry Harbor project)
+- `CI_SCRIPTS_PRODUCTION_DOCKER_REGISTRY_NAMESPACE` (e.g. `crd-devops` references production SCIF registry Harbor project)

 *Please note that `namespace` as understood in context of ci-scripts does not translate to any of the Harbor defined terms - project and repository.
 See the example below to understand the mapping:*

-*Given image `docker.ops.iszn.cz/sklik-devops/monitoring/prometheus:1`, we have:*
+*Given image `docker.ops.crd.cz/crd-devops/monitoring/prometheus:1`, we have:*

 * *from Harbor perspective*
-  - *project `sklik-devops`*
+  - *project `crd-devops`*
   - *repository `monitoring/prometheus`*
 * *from ci-scripts perspective*
-  - *namespace `sklik-devops/monitoring`*
+  - *namespace `crd-devops/monitoring`*
   - *component `prometheus`*

 **We recommend to keep images in two separated projects and benefit from different SCIF registry [Harbor tag retention policies](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/create-tag-retention-rules/) and [tag immutability rules](https://goharbor.io/docs/1.10/working-with-projects/working-with-images/create-tag-immutability-rules/).
-[Migration example.](https://gitlab.seznam.net/Sklik-DevOps/fake-app/-/compare/d8f29d59...5e019e52) (May differ based on how exactly you have used ci-scripts in your CI pipeline.)**
+[Migration example.](https://repo.creditas.cz/crd-DevOps/fake-app/-/compare/d8f29d59...5e019e52) (May differ based on how exactly you have used ci-scripts in your CI pipeline.)**

 We suggest to place `CI_SCRIPTS_{DEVELOPMENT,PRODUCTION}_DOCKER_REGISTRY_{USER,PASSWORD_FILE}` in your Gitlab group CI env. variables and remaining `CI_SCRIPTS_{DEVELOPMENT,PRODUCTION}_DOCKER_REGISTRY{,NAMESPACE}` place in the projest which is migrated.